Missed Connecting Flights.

 Additional rights for passengers missing connecting flights

-The EC 261 EU law states passengers suffering a delay of more than 2 hours due to missing a connecting flight are entitled to both refreshments and food depending on the details of their flight and the circumstances for the flight disruption.
+EU Regulation 261 and UK equivalent state passengers suffering a delay of more than 2 hours due to missing a connecting flight are entitled to both refreshments and food depending on the details of their flight and the circumstances for the flight disruption.
 Airline companies are obliged to offer their passengers the right to 2 telephone calls as well as use of the internet.
 If it is necessary, the airline must also deliver overnight accommodation in a hotel, including transportation to and from the airport as required.

 Let Flight Patrol help